domschl/WinSteamOnMac/README.md

 This is silent on success.

-Now you are ready to install Steam:
+Now you are ready to install Steam (use a Terminal that is opened by the "Game Porting Toolkit" application!

 ```bash
 MTL_HUD_ENABLED=0 WINEESYNC=1 wine ~/Downloads/SteamSetup.exe